-STRATEGIES FOR CLASSROOM MANAGEMENT
+STRATEGIES FOR CLASSROOM MANAGEMENT1.
+PLANNING

 Planning gives structure to how things work in a classroom; from ice breaking to seating arrangements and further to assignments and grading.
 This also involves an understanding of student behaviours and relationships among classmates themselves.
 Teachers and students need to know what to expect from each other within the classrooms.
 The classroom management plan allows the teacher to focus on teaching along with engaging the students.
 After understanding this, all the objectives are identified and activities organised to accomplish the desired goals.